wrex/lessons/content/post/2019-8-23-dom7-arpeggios.md

 Next start with the A on the 5th string at the 12th fret: first starting with 5M, then starting with 5P.

+{{< youtube YiD6z4HyCd8 >}}

 Lastly use the A at the 7th fret of the 4th string.
 First using shape 4I, but then remember that you can also use shape 6M (4R) for this root.

-[PRACTICING IN POSITION VIDEO COMING]

 Now start practicing in other keys.
 Remember to just use the "L" shapes to find your way around.
 I'd stick to "guitar" keys like E, A, D, G, and C for quite  while, but it's worth putting in time in every key.